g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 Furthermore, it permits developers to pay attention to user-focused testing, enabling them to ensure that changes satisfy customer expectations and provide an unbroken experience.

-It allows developers to examine modifications’ performance in green environments, makes a way for continuous development, and encourages iterative upgrades and optimizations through the years.
+It allows developers to examine modifications’ performance in green environments, making ways for continuous development and encouraging iterative upgrades and optimizations through the years.

 ### Best Practices for Testing in Production with Blue-Green Deployment
 The steps we are going to discuss below are vital to an unbroken blue-green deployment transition: